LayerManager/layman/doc/rest.md

 - generate thumbnail image
 - publish metadata record to Micka

-If user directory, database schema, GeoServer's worskpace, or GeoServer's datastore does not exist yet, it is created on demand.
+If user directory, database schema, GeoServer's workspace, or GeoServer's datastore does not exist yet, it is created on demand.

 Response to this request may be returned sooner than the processing chain is finished to enable asynchronous processing.
 Status of processing chain can be seen using [GET Layer](#get-layer) and **status** properties of layer sources (wms, wfs, thumbnail, db_table, file, sld, metadata).